lehoangtran289/me2diag/README.md

 ```

 In case you do not use docker, run this command to start frontend server (port 3000) <br>
 Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You should first register an account in login page.
+You should first register an account in database :D
 ```bash
 # start frontend (in case you do not use docker)
 npm run start